Rustykik/Voluntarius/Readme.md

 make datasource properties autoconfigurable from application.yml

 ### in progress
+- [ ] add tests
+- check that owner id exists when insert event
+- [ ] make custom exceptions
+- [ ] add mvnw
-* make user and events full immutable
+- [ ] make user and events fully immutable
-* add spring framework:
+- [x] add spring framework:
-  - should we always do new rowmappers or we can instance it in class
+- [ ] should we always do new rowmappers or we can instance it in class
-  - public List<Event> getCurrentEvents(LocalDateTime currentTime) without datetime formatter
+- [ ] public List<Event> getCurrentEvents(LocalDateTime currentTime) without datetime formatter
-  - take out password from returns and rowmappers
+- [ ] take out password from returns and rowmappers
-* change H2 database to PostgreSQL oe some NoSQL
+- [x] change H2 database to PostgreSQL oe some NoSQL

-* add tests
-* integrate in docker container
+- [x] integrate in docker container

 ### rework and reorganize frontend: